 Overview

-This site has been updated for 2024.
-Non-credit registration is active.
+This site has NOT been fully updated for 2025 and registration for the non-credit option is NOT active.
 Enrollment in credit courses (undergrad and grad) is subject to normal OSU enrollment dates and procedures.

 Wildland Fire Guard School